digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/KEYDIY/KEYDIY.md

 - A KEYDIY remote.
 Generally speaking most KEYDIY remotes should work, however this guide used a `B09-3` and a `B01-3` fob.

-    > NOTE: There is a level of "fob lottery" involved in this, as some fobs are inaccurate in their frequencies thanks to poor quality control
+    > There is a level of "fob lottery" involved in this, as some fobs are inaccurate in their frequencies thanks to poor quality control
+    {: .block-note}

 - A KEYDIY programmer.
 The cheaper cable programmer will work fine, but requires an Android device and the KEYDIY App to operate.
 The only alternative is a bluetooth programmer such as the KD900+, however this is not financially viable for most people